-Individuals are slow to engage with the political process.
+A 2015 Democracy Audit, conducted by researchers at the University of Latvia, noted that overall civic activism in Latvia can be described as poor.
+The report found that citizens are passive, skeptical and slow to engage with the political process, and are increasingly alienated from democratic institutions and processes.
 According to a 2015 survey, 50% of respondents claim that they would be able to protect their rights and interests through government or municipal institutions, while 38% claimed they could not.
 However, 54% of respondents stated that they did not believe that they could influence politics through civic engagement.
 The most popular methods of participation are online commentary (16%); signing petitions (12%); contacting politicians or state officials (11%); boycotting products, services, or organizations (7%); and participating in an NGO (6%).
 In addition, 60% of respondents stated that referendums were a good method for deciding important political issues.
 The Enterprise Register estimates that just 25,000 individuals or 1.2% of the population are members of a political party.
 This is the lowest level of party membership in the European Union.

 The rise of social media and the increasing use of the internet have placed new tools at the disposal of citizens wishing to participate in the political process.
 An e-petition tool, manabalss.lv, lets any group of 10,000 or more citizens place issues on the parliamentary agenda.
 The law has been positively affected by 67.5% of the submitted initiatives.
 In 2018, a total of 153 initiatives were submitted to the platform and 238,812 people signed the initiatives, up from 91,891 signatures in 2015.
 The parliament is increasingly responsive to these initiatives.
 An initially successful social-media style website that enabled citizens to engage in direct communication with members of parliament was shut down in 2014 due to a lack of financing.